What is an offset mortgage?

 What are the downsides?

-Offset mortgages come with floating interest rates, which are usually higher than those on fixed-term mortgages.
+Offset mortgages come with floating interest rates, which are usually higher than those for fixed-term mortgages.
 Floating rates also fluctuate with the market.
-So, if you want certainty around your payments, this may not be a good option.
+So, if you want certainty around your repayments, this may not be a good option.

 What is a revolving credit account?